Lucsantosg/CloudLogAnalysis/migration/es17_to_es51.md

     In Elastic 1.7, the same URL was shared to display and monitor logs and metrics.
 With the upgrade to Elastic 5.1, you have separate URLS to view logs and metrics.
 For more information, see [logging URLs](#logging).

-2. Support for Kibana 5.1 in the US South region.
+2. Support for Kibana 5.1 in the US South region and in Germany.

     You can launch Kibana from the {{site.data.keyword.Bluemix_notm}} UI, or directly from the new logging URL.
 For more information, see [Navigating to the Kibana dashboard](/docs/services/CloudLogAnalysis/kibana/launch.html#launch).